Eating for Healthy Mitochondria

 Vitamin E‘s abundant health benefits

-With regard to mitochondrial health, vitamin E has three key functions: it prevents thyroid hormone-induced changes, reduces the production of free radicals, and elicits beneficial reactions in our cells.
+With regard to mitochondrial and cellular health, vitamin E has three key functions:

 Essentially, it is the cell’s first line of defense when it comes to protecting the mitochondrial membrane from the damage free radicals cause.